 I created a landing page on my store that was created solely for his audience.

 I created many images for the contest which were very shareable by nature.
 By Chris sharing images on his Facebook page which was already highly engaged, I gained a lot of exposure and engagement.
 In the month of the Kickstarter campaign, I received 535 more likes on our Facebook page.

 Takeaway: Partner with people who already serve your target audience.
 There are endless opportunities, and, if possible, create shareable images for social media to build a following.

 Crafting the Perfect Kickstarter Page

-Over the past few months I’ve been working on a free course for Kickstarter and had been researching both successful and unsuccessful projects.
+Over the past few months, I’ve been working on a free course for Kickstarter and have been researching both successful and unsuccessful projects.
 I’ve broken down a successful Kickstarter page into 7 key elements;

 - The Video

 - The Funding